RAPID Overview

 - What context files to include

-- Container configuration
+- Container and MCP server configuration

-3. Secure by Default
+4. Secure by Default

-Section titled “3.
+Section titled “4.
 Secure by Default”- Secrets never stored in plaintext

 - Containers provide isolation